-In the EU28, 21,7 million tonnes of wood pellets were consumed in 2016.
-The majority of the consumption went to heat production, representing 61,8%.
-Pellet consumption for heat can be further divided into three markets – residential heating (69%), commercial heating (19%) and heat generated from CHP (12%).
-The remaining 38,2% of wood pellets were used for power production.
+Much of this consumption was in heat production, representing 60,5%.
+Pellet consumption for heat can be further divided into three markets – residential heating (65%), commercial heating (23%) and heat generated from CHP (12%).
+The remaining 39,5% of wood pellets were used for power production (from CHP and dedicated power plants).
 It should be noted that the technologies for producing energy out of pellets for heat, electricity or both, are mature, offering efficient and reliable processes.